ttran375/COMP214Lab2/README.md

 ## Single Row Functions

-To perform the following assigments, refer to the tables in the JustLee Books database.
+To perform the following assignments, refer to the tables in the JustLee Books database.

 1. Produce a list of all customer names in which the first letter of the first and last names is in uppercase and the rest are in lowercase.
 2. Create a list of all customer numbers along with text indicating whether the customer has been referred by another customer.
 Display the text “NOT REFERRED” if the customer wasn’t referred to JustLee Books by another customer or “REFERRED” if the customer was referred.